Culture: Etymology

-In the words of anthropologist E.B.
-Tylor, it is "that complex whole which includes knowledge, belief, art, morals, law, custom and any other capabilities and habits acquired by man as a member of society."
+In the words of anthropologist E. B. Tylor, it is "that complex whole which includes knowledge, belief, art, morals, law, custom and any other capabilities and habits acquired by man as a member of society".
 Alternatively, in a contemporary variant, "Culture is defined as a social domain that emphasizes the practices, discourses and material expressions, which, over time, express the continuities and discontinuities of social meaning of a life held in common.

 The Cambridge English Dictionary states that culture is "the way of life, especially the general customs and beliefs, of a particular group of people at a particular time."
 Terror management theory posits that culture is a series of activities and worldviews that provide humans with the basis for perceiving themselves as "person[s] of worth within the world of meaning"—raising themselves above the merely physical aspects of existence, in order to deny the animal insignificance and death that Homo sapiens became aware of when they acquired a larger brain.

 The word is used in a general sense as the evolved ability to categorize and represent experiences with symbols and to act imaginatively and creatively.
 This ability arose with the evolution of behavioral modernity in humans around 50,000 years ago and is often thought to be unique to humans.
-However, some other species have demonstrated similar, though much less complicated, abilities for social learning.
+However, some other species have demonstrated similar, though less complicated, abilities for social learning.
 It is also used to denote the complex networks of practices and accumulated knowledge and ideas that are transmitted through social interaction and exist in specific human groups, or cultures, using the plural form.